radojesrb/makemy/README.md

 #### ToDo

-Wrapp the app in an Google Chrome extension (so that it loads on opening the new tab).
+- Wrapp the app in an Google Chrome extension (so that it loads on opening the new tab).
+- Provide the possibility for easy downloading of images that Owner has allowed to be downloadable (Flickr api returns this info).